potrepka/potrepka.github.io/about.md

 enjoy music, art, philosophy, and fitness.
 Computer technology has opened up worlds of experience for me, and my dream is to show others what I have seen.

-I am currently working on music and art projects.
+I am currently working on music projects.

 **Explore.
 Learn.
 Create.**